Dustin Colquitt: Personal life

 Colquitt is married with five children.
 Colquitt comes from a family with a distinguished lineage of punters, including his father Craig, who played for the Pittsburgh Steelers from 1978 to 1984.
-His younger brother Britton, who is currently a Free Agent, also played for Tennessee, as did his uncle Jimmy.
+His younger brother Britton also played for Tennessee, as did his cousin Jimmy.
 After winning Super Bowl LIV, Colquitt became the third member of his family to win a Super Bowl (Craig won XIII and XIV, Britton won 50 with the Broncos).